harvesthill/reddit-wiki-archive/steroids/your_first_cycle.md

 Taking a higher dose than it's naturally accustomed to simply results in adaptation to temporarily produce relatively higher levels of aromatase to accommodate for the influx of hormone and attain equilibrium.

-The immediate byproduct of that adaptive response—17β-Oestradiol (E2) is highly anabolic, cardioprotective, neuroprotective, and essential for normal physiological functioning.
+The immediate byproduct of that adaptive response—17β-Oestradiol (E2) is highly anabolic, cardioprotective, neuroprotective, important for lipid balance and libido, and essential for normal physiological functioning.
 No acute toxicity or organ stressors manifest themselves, even at doses hundreds of times that of normal.

 Your body knows how to handle testosterone.
 It's been synthesizing it since before birth.
 It's essential for normal physiological functioning.
 The Wiki recommends 500mg on your first cycle for good reason.